dreamerslab/node.flow/Readme.md

 ### node.packer

-> Demonstrate how to compress a bunch of files in groups and compare with the old ones.
-If its the same use the old one, if not use the new one with a new timestamp.
+> Demonstrate how to compress a bunch of files in groups.

     $ cd /path/to/node.flow/examples/node.packer
     $ npm install -lf